olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Team_Effort_Log.md

 - [This story](https://cseejira.essex.ac.uk/browse/A293011-174) was assigned by Ahmad and compleated by myself.
 The story involved the Final completion of the project demonstration report.
 Story was the highest priority and was worth 10 story points.
 I spent 1 day on this story.
 The story involved adding information to the product demonstrates report which related it to other files compleated by other team member and myself.
 Additionally, this was a continuation of the product demonstrates draft in sprint 6.
 Click [here](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Final_Report/Product_Demonstration_Report.md) for the permalink to the project demonstrates report.

-- product implementation report
+- [This story](https://cseejira.essex.ac.uk/browse/A293011-177) was assigned by Ahmad and I contributed to this story in collaboration with Robert, Harsh and Sheriff.
+This story involved compleating the product implementation report.
+I spent 3 hours on the product implementation report.
+This story was a highest priority with 10 story points.
+My contribution included the logic diagram and imported libraries section.
+Click [here](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Final_Report/Product_Implementation_Report.md) for the permalink to the GitLab.

-- [This subtask]() required the completion of the slides and video for the final presentation.
+- [This subtask](https://cseejira.essex.ac.uk/browse/A293011-197) required the completion of the slides and video for the final presentation.
 This subtask was assigned by Robert and compleated by myself.
-I was assigned to complete the front slide and the overview slide.
-This subtask took me 5 hours to complete.
+I was assigned to complete the first slide, project overview slide and contribute slide.
+This subtask took me 3 hours to complete.
+The subtask is highest priority and worth 10 story points.
+The link to the presentation is in the top README.md file and the link is to a OneDrive account with the presentation.
+Click [here](_____) for the permalink to the README.md file for the link to the presentation.

-- [This subtask]() required updating the team effort log with the work that was produced by each team member before the final deadline.
+- [This subtask](https://cseejira.essex.ac.uk/browse/A293011-190) involved updating the team effort log with the work that was produced by each team member before the final deadline.
 I spent 6 hours on compleating this subtask.
+This subtask was medium priority and the story to this subtask was highest priority with 10 story points.
+Click [here]() for the permalink to this task on GitLab.

 ---